MadPanCake/docusaurus/docs/troubleshooting.md

 3. Make sure you are using the 🟢 [**latest setup version**](https://builtbybit.com/resources/unlimited-adventures-survival-setup.27917/updates)
 4. Make sure you are using ☕ [**Java 21**](https://www.oracle.com/pl/java/technologies/downloads/#java21)

+### ⚠️ Check your Minecraft Client

+1. Make sure you are on **Minecraft 1.21.4** - other versions are not guaranteed to work.
+2. Make sure you are on **clean, vanilla Minecraft** (official launcher, no mods, no weird launchers) - modded Minecraft is not guaranteed to work.

 #### 🎨 Texture pack doesn't work?